-To qualify for progression to the MSc, or the award of PG Diploma, you must pass at least eight courses.
-Therefore you must ensure you are registered for at least eight courses.
+To qualify for progression to the MSc, or the award of PG Diploma, you must pass eight courses.
+Therefore you must ensure you are registered for eight courses.

 Actuarial Risk Management 1 and 2 are mandatory courses; you must register for them.
-Other courses listed above, in pairs over both semesters, may lead to exemptions from subjects SP2, SP4, SP5, SP6 and SP9.
+Other courses listed in the Year 2 table above, which must be taken in corresponding pairs over both semesters, may lead to exemptions from subjects SP2, SP4, SP5, SP6 and SP9 - except for the machine learning courses.
 The actuarial profession requires students to pass TWO SP subjects in order to qualify as a Fellow.
 However, a student who has passes in THREE SP subjects will have broader employment prospects, and may go on to qualify as a Fellow with a choice of three SA subjects.
+You should choose three pairs of courses - where the courses in a pair are linked by the same "Professional Subject" from the Year 2 table above, or are the machine learning courses - in addition to the mandatory courses.
+Only Year 2 courses can be taken in Year 2.

 Note also that the profession is strongly encouraging students and qualified actuaries to take subject SP9 which leads to the extra internationally-recognised qualification of Certified Enterprise Risk Actuary (CERA).
 Therefore, you may find your best option is to choose three of the pairs of courses listed above.

-Any student who has been granted credits under the University's Recognition of Prior Learning (RPL) policy should contact the Programme Administrator prior to registering.
+Any student who has been granted credits under the University's Recognised Prior Learning (RPL) policy should contact [macs-student-support@hw.ac.uk](mailto:macs-student-support@hw.ac.uk) prior to registering.